Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 In the following text, **for no reason** is intended to describe **stop**, but they are separated by a string of words:

->If the linear modules stop while the machine is working for no reasons, please do as follows to check the silicone pad inside the modules as the instruction below.
+>If the Linear Modules stop while the machine is working for no reasons, please do as follows to check the silicone pad inside the modules as the instruction below.

 The audience can't help but wonder how can the machine be working for no reason.
 This kind of confusion can be avoided by moving **for no reason** next to **stop**:

->If the linear modules stop for no reason while the machine is working, please do as follows to check the silicone pad inside the modules.
+>If the Linear Modules stop for no reason while the machine is working, please do as follows to check the silicone pad inside the modules.

 ### 1.4.2 Multiple Modifiers